-My mom makes the best kande pohe in this world.
-My childhood memories are all about enjoying bowls after bowls of freshly made, steaming poha on lazy Sunday mornings.
-I have been truly fortunate to have learnt, tried and tested my mom’s Maharashtrian poha recipe, which I am happy to share with you all.
+My mom makes the best Kande Pohe in this world.
+My childhood memories are all about enjoying bowls after bowls of freshly made, steaming Poha on lazy Sunday mornings.
+I have been truly fortunate to have learned, tried, and tested my mom’s Maharashtrian Poha recipe, which I am happy to share with you all.

 Where to Buy

-Poha is easily available at any of the Indian grocery stores.
+Poha is easily available at any Indian grocery store.
 You will find a couple of varieties of poha (thick, thin, red).
 Be sure to pick the thick white poha for this recipe.

 A fun and easy snack

 A popular breakfast served in Indian homes, Poha made using basic ingredients needs minimal prepping.
 I have sampled many versions of this wonderful vegan dish.
-My north Indian friends season it with peanuts while a few of my Maharashtrian friends add fresh green peas to their kanda – batata (onion – potato) poha.
-Either ways, the end product is always uber delish.
+My north Indian friends season it with peanuts while a few of my Maharashtrian friends add fresh green peas to their Kanda-Batata (onion-potato) poha.
+Either way, the end product is always uber delish.

-Being a Marathi Mulgi from Maharashtra, I prefer my simple and humble kande pohe.
-In fact, for every Marathi Mulgi, pohe signifies a lot more than just a meal.
-In olden days, a piping hot bowl of Kande Pohe accompanied by a steaming cup of ginger chai helped in forging many lasting matrimonial alliances.
+Being a Marathi Mulgi from Maharashtra, I prefer my simple and humble Kande Pohe.
+In fact, for every Marathi Mulgi, Pohe signifies a lot more than just a meal.
+In the olden days, a piping hot bowl of Kande Pohe accompanied by a steaming cup of ginger chai helped in forging many lasting matrimonial alliances.
 According to popular belief, a bride-to-be cooking up lip-smacking Kande Pohe would rule her kitchen.